immuni-app/immuni-documentation/Technology Description.md

 2. The Healthcare Operator inserts the OTP into the HIS, which authorises it by sending it to the Exposure Ingestion Service.
 3. The Healthcare Operator invites the user to validate the OTP.
 Upon user action, the Mobile Client validates the OTP with the Exposure Ingestion Service.
 If the validation is successful, the process continues as described below.
 4. The operating system shows a native confirmation pop-up and the user must provide their permission before the App can access the TEKs.
 Then, the App proceeds to query the A/G Framework to retrieve the 14 most recent TEKs.
 Note that the App cannot bypass this authorisation process.
-5. After receiving the user’s permission, the App uploads to the Exposure Ingestion Service the 14 most recent TEKs, the user’s Province of Domicile, and the Epidemiological Infos for the previous 14 days (if any).
+5. After receiving the user’s permission, the App uploads to the Exposure Ingestion Service the 14 most recent TEKs, the user’s Province of Domicile, and the Epidemiological Info for the previous 14 days (if any).
 The upload is authenticated with the OTP.

 The Mobile Client periodically generates dummy traffic to prevent information about the user (chiefly whether they tested positive for SARS-CoV-2) to be gained through traffic analysis.
 Details can be found in Security Description.

 #### Analytics

-Periodically, the Mobile Client will send the user’s Province of Domicile and some Epidemiological Infos (if any are available) and Technical Infos to the Analytics Service.
+Periodically, the Mobile Client will send the user’s Province of Domicile and some Epidemiological Info (if any are available) and Technical Info to the Analytics Service.
 This information is critical for the National Healthcare Service to operate Immuni effectively, thereby maximising the containment of the epidemic and patient care, as explained in [High-Level Description](https://github.com/immuni-app/immuni-documentation/blob/master/README.md).

-To protect user privacy, the Epidemiological Infos have a number of limitations, which are enforced by the A/G Framework.
-For example, the operating system alerts the user every time the App requests the Exposure Infos for a given Exposure Detection Summary.
+To protect user privacy, the Epidemiological Info have a number of limitations, which are enforced by the A/G Framework.
+For example, the operating system alerts the user every time the App requests the Exposure Info for a given Exposure Detection Summary.
 Also, the duration of each Exposure is measured in five-minute increments and capped at 30 minutes.
 Moreover, Immuni has no way to determine that multiple Exposures on different days may have occurred with the same infected user.

 Furthermore, we are working on a system to allow the Mobile Client to upload such data without requiring any sort of user authentication (including phone number or email address verification), user identifiers, or device identifiers.
 At the same time, the system protects the integrity of the data from large-scale pollution caused by attackers sending fake data.
 The system will not work for all devices—the server will discard untrustworthy data.
 We will share the relevant documentation soon.